Lead poisoning: Occupational exposure

 Battery recycling workers are at risk for lead exposure.
 This worker ladles molten lead into billets in a lead-acid battery recovery facility.

 In adults, occupational exposure is the main cause of lead poisoning.
 People can be exposed when working in facilities that produce a variety of lead-containing products; these include radiation shields, ammunition, certain surgical equipment, developing dental X-ray films prior to digital X-rays (each film packet had a lead liner to prevent the radiation from going through), fetal monitors, plumbing, circuit boards, jet engines, and ceramic glazes.
-In addition, lead miners and smelters, plumbers and fitters, auto mechanics, glass manufacturers, construction workers, battery manufacturers and recyclers, firing range workers, and plastic manufacturers are at risk for lead exposure.
+In addition, lead miners and smelters, plumbers and fitters, auto mechanics, glass manufacturers, construction workers, battery manufacturer and recyclers, firing range workers, and plastic manufacturers are at risk for lead exposure.
 Other occupations that present lead exposure risks include welding, manufacture of rubber, printing, zinc and copper smelting, processing of ore, combustion of solid waste, and production of paints and pigments.
 Lead exposure can also occur with intense use of gun ranges, regardless of whether these ranges are indoor or out.
 Parents who are exposed to lead in the workplace can bring lead dust home on clothes or skin and expose their children.
 Occupational exposure to lead increases the risk of cardiovascular disease, in particular: stroke, and high blood pressure.